SLIPO-EU/FAGI/README.md

 `categories`: This is again optional.
 It is used to extract statistics about the categories of the entities.
 If you want to use this feature you should provide a file in N-Triples format that contains the categorization.

+`date`: Optional tag.
+Denotes which dataset is the most recent.
+Format expected: yyyy-MM-dd

 Furthermore, the `target` tag refers to the target/output dataset and contains the following configuration tags:

 `mode`: Specify the fused dataset mode.
 The supported modes are shown in the table below.